mrfdev/CMI/Resources/FAQ/cmi-bungee.md

 # FAQ - How can I use CMI Chat with Bungee?

-This is a pinned message on the CMI Discord @ https://discord.gg/dDMamN4 https://ptb.discordapp.com/channels/452792793631555594/526402563847880725/711599896695930942
+This is an FAQ message on the CMI Discord @ https://discord.gg/dDMamN4 https://ptb.discordapp.com/channels/452792793631555594/526402563847880725/711599896695930942

 **CMI can handle Bungee stuff for chat**, this is the recommended setup that works well with other plugins on Spigot/Paper 1.16.4